max1220/lua-getch/README.md

 # lua-getch

-Provides a getch function for Lua that allows getting Keyboard codes unbuffered, optionally non-blocking.
+Provides a getch function for Lua that allows getting Keyboard codes unbuffered, optionally non-blocking from stdin.

 This allows, for example, the creation of Terminal GUI's.

-Provides utillity function for decoding multi-byte sequences.
+Provides utility function for decoding multi-byte sequences.
 This approximates ncurses' `keypad(win, TRUE)` mode but without requiring a dependency on ncurses.